Lupus (otherwise known as systemic lupus erythematosus, or SLE) is a condition causing inflammation throughout the body.

-The latest hair transplant surgery technologies and techniques allow specialists to restore hair in a natural, seamless way.
+The latest hair transplant technologies and techniques allow specialists to restore hair in a natural, seamless way.

 But it’s vital that an expert examines your hair loss and discusses your health status, to determine if a hair transplant is the best option for you.